-4. Unless otherwise approved by the Inspector of Courses, fences may vary in height from a minimum (at the time of pre-season inspection) of 4 feet 6 inches measured on the take off side.
+4. Unless otherwise approved by the Inspector of Courses, fences may vary in height from a minimum (at the time of pre-season inspection) of 4 feet 6 inches to a maximum of 4 feet 8 inches measured on the take off side.
 All the fences on any one course are to be of the same materials; these may be: